Johannesduvenage/giada-docker/README.md

 [commands here]
 ```

+Make sure you are running it inside the directory of the cloned repository.

-We usually wrap it inside a Bash script or an alias like `giadaDocker`, for brevity's sake.
+We usually wrap the command inside a Bash script or an alias like `giadaDocker`, for brevity's sake.

 ## Configure, make and run Giada